Plantar dyshidrosis: treatment according to DermaClub

 Nail psoriasis

-If signs of psoriasis are then present at other body sites, the diagnosis of psoriatic onychopathy becomes automatic.
+If signs of psoriasis are also present elsewhere on the body, the diagnosis of psoriatic onychopathy becomes automatic.

 Onychodystrophy

-This is not true onychomycosis but rather a fungal contamination due to nail dystrophy.
+This is not true onychomycosis but fungal contamination on top of nail dystrophy.

 Treatment considerations